The Queen Parent Guide

-Have you ever wondered what conversations took place in Buckingham Palace during the fateful week in August 1997 when the beloved Princess Diana was killed in a horrific car crash?
-Speculating on that question, screenwriter Peter Morgan adds his imagination to a mountain of research, and creates a compelling drama about the royal responsibilities of The Queen.
+If you’ve ever wondered what conversations took place in Buckingham Palace during the fateful August week in 1997 when the beloved Princess Diana was killed in a horrific car crash, Peter Morgan, screenwriter for The Queen, fills us in on what he thinks was said in the most intimate of circumstances.

-The Queen is rated PG-13 for brief strong language.
+Why is The Queen rated PG-13?
+The Queen is rated PG-13 by the MPAA for brief strong language.